-For student loans, the most common fee is the loan origination fee—an upfront fee most lenders charge for processing your loan application.
+For student loans, the most common fee is the loan origination fee.
+This is an upfront fee most lenders charge for processing your loan application.
 Another fee that might be charged is an application fee, which is generally non-refundable even if you don’t end up taking out the loan.

-Fees can vary widely from one lender to the next, and some lenders, including SoFi, may not charge any fees.
+Fees vary widely from one lender to the next, and some lenders, including SoFi, may not charge any fees.

-When payments resume, that accrued interest is capitalized (added to the loan’s principal), which means the amount spent on interest increases, so your APR increases, too.
+Your APR may change if you take advantage of student loan deferment or forbearance, when payments are on hold but interest is still accruing.
+When payments resume, that accrued interest may be capitalized (added to the loan’s principal).
+The amount you spend on interest increases, so your APR increases, too.

 If a Loan’s Interest Rate and APR Are the Same, Does That Mean There Are No Hidden Fees?

 Not necessarily.
 Lenders handle origination fees in different ways, and that has a bearing on the APR.
 For example, the origination fee on a federal student loan is deducted from the loan disbursement up front, which keeps the fee out of the APR calculation.
-That deduction means that you don’t receive the full amount you borrowed, but you are responsible for paying the full amount back.
+That deduction means that you don’t receive the full amount you borrowed, but you are still responsible for paying the full amount back.

 Private lenders that charge an origination fee may add it to the principal loan amount and charge interest on it over the life of the loan.
 This fee and any others that a lender charges must be listed in the loan disclosure documents.

-And since the federal student loan origination fee is deducted from the total loan amount, leaving you with less to put toward your college costs, you may have to come up with additional funding from another source to make up the difference.
+Since the federal student loan origination fee is deducted from the total loan amount, leaving you with less to put toward your college costs, you may have to come up with additional funding from another source to make up the difference.
 The origination fee on a $10,000 Direct PLUS loan, for example, would be $422.80.
 If you’re counting on those dollars to cover your costs, you’ll have to get them from somewhere else.

 When considering a new student loan or refinancing an existing student loan, asking questions about APR and interest rate will inform you of any fees or charges and how they are to be paid.

-And remember, finding the best rate is only one factor in the loan consideration process.
+Finding the best rate is only one factor in the loan consideration process.
 You’ll also want to look at the potential benefits that come with the loan.

 Federal student financial aid options (loans, grants, and work-study) as well as scholarships and private grants should be exhausted before considering a private student loan option.
-This is because private student loans may lack benefits like forgiveness programs and other protections that come with federal student loans.
+This is because private student loans may lack benefits like forgiveness programs and protections that come with federal student loans.
 These benefits are also forfeited when refinancing federal student loans.